 We have already transgressed the limit of safety, and the present disorders of our time are but precursors of other and imminent dangers.

 There is a great and crying evil in modern society.
 It is want of purpose.
 It is that narrowness of vision which shuts out the wider vistas of the soul.
-It is the absence of those sublime emotions which, wherever they arise, do not fall to exalt and consecrate existence.
+It is the absence of those sublime emotions which, wherever they arise, do not fail to exalt and consecrate existence.